LCA

 2. Review the DOL’s wage data and determine the appropriate occupation and wage level on your own.

-Employer has to fill the next section of the Form based on source of prevailing wage.
-Employer has to fill only one of the below and completely.
+Employers must fill the next section of the Form based on the source of prevailing wage.
+It is important to note that out of these 3 options, only one must be completed.

 Section G. Employer Labor Condition Statements